avraham-bernstein/avraham-bernstein.github.io/index.md

 		* the scientific support for divine creation
 		* wars against hamas and iranian islamofascists
 		* desecration of hashem's name:
-			* the oct 7 rave dancers under a statue of budda while the majority of jews danced in front of torah scrolls on simchat torah
+			a. the oct 7 "rave" dancers under a [statue of budda](https://www.catholicsforisrael.com/images/stories/nova_buddha.webp) while the majority of jews danced in front of torah scrolls on simchat torah
-			* hareidi draft evasion during an existential war
+			b. hareidi draft evasion during an existential war
-			* "pride" lgbtq+ march in the streets of jerusalem
+			c. so-called "pride" lgbtq+ marches in the streets of jerusalem
 		* "progressive" antisemitism in the western world
 		* oslo so-called "peace process" fiasco
 		* my successful challenge of the IDF's illegal rules of engagement at the supreme court during the height of the oslo lunacy